Interpretable Deep Representation Learning from Temporal Multi-view Data: Experiments

 \textbf{Setup} In order to visualize the performance, we generate one-bar images.
 The row position of the bar was taken as different time point labels, starting from the first row as time point $t=1$ to the last row as time point $t=8$.
 Thus, there are in total $T=8$ time points.

 \textbf{Dataset Generation} We generate $2000$ $8\times8$ one-bar images and we add normal random noises with mean $0$ and standard deviation $0.05$ to the entire image.
 We randomly select 80\% (n=1600) of the image for training, 10\% (n=200) for validation and 10\% (n=200) for testing.
-For each batch we use batch size $64$, so the data structure is of $8\times64\times64$ for DLGFA.
-In order to associate each dimension of $\textbf{z}$ with a unique row in the image, we chose $K=8$.
+For each batch, we use batch size $64$.
+Therefore, the data structure is of $8\times64\times64$ for ITM-VAE.
+In order to associate each dimension of $\textbf{z}$ with a unique row in the image, we chose $k=8$.

-\textbf{Results} For DLGFA and CVAE, we calculate the MSE[test] on the concatenated time points of test data which is the same for the rest of the experiments.
-DLGFA and CVAE yield lower MSE[test] than oi-VAE and VAE, [VAE (0.0290 $\pm$ 0.0022), CVAE (0.0025 $\pm$0.0004), oi-VAE (0.0051$\pm$0.0008), DLGFA (0.0028$\pm$0.0002)](MSE$\pm$SD) in {Fig.~\ref{fig3}}.
-DLGFA and CVAE have similar MSE[test], however, {Fig.~\ref{fig3} a} shows that CVAE removes all the background noises which is different from the truth.
-Meanwhile, we randomly select 64 images for each batch and replicate each image 20 times ($T=20$) to represent the perfect time series structure, the data structure is of $20\times64\times64$, Fig.~\ref{fig3} c shows that DLGFA also can successfully disentangle each of the dimensions of $\mathbf{z}$ to correspond to exactly one row (group) of the image at each time point.
-We also tried different values of $\lambda$, and based on the results shown in Figs.~\ref{fig3} c and d, we chose $\lambda=5$ for this experiment.
+\textbf{Results} For ITM-VAE and CVAE, we calculate the MSE[test] on the concatenated time points of test data which is the same for the rest of the experiments.
+The results are in {Fig.~\ref{fig:recon}} and ITM-VAE yields the lowest MSE[test] comparing to other competitors {Table.~\ref{table:mse}}.
+VRNN and CVAE perform similarly and close to ITM-VAE.
+However, GP-VAE and oi-VAE do not perform very well.
+VAE has the largest MSE.
+These results indicate that ITM-VAE can learn multivariate time series data and reconstruct them very well.
+Meanwhile, we randomly select 64 images for each batch and replicate each image 20 times ($T=20$) to represent the perfect time series structure, the data structure is of $20\times64\times64$.
+We showed the learned $\mathbf{W}_{t\boldsymbol{:},j}^{(g)}$ at time point $t=8$ for different $\lambda$ values in Fig.~\ref{fig_mse}a.
+It is clear that under $\lambda=5$ ITM-VAE can successfully disentangle each of the dimensions of $\mathbf{z}$ to correspond to exactly one row (group) of the image at each time point.